know-cujojs/know/src/documents/tutorials/modules/consuming-locating-modules-in-amd.html.md

 ## Default module location and base url

-For very simple applications, you can put all modules in one location.
+For very simple applications, you could put all modules in one location.
 Call this location the "base url".
-The method for resolving module ids can be basic string concatenation:
+The method for resolving module ids could be basic string concatenation:

 ```
 module url = base url + module id + ".js"